mbr90/semester-project-2/README.md

 # Semester Project 2

-This is my submission for Semester Project 2 for the Front-end programme at Noroff school of technology and digital media.
+This is my submission for Semester Project 2 for the Front-end developer course at Noroff school of technology and digital media.
 It's a web-based auction project built using Next.js and Tailwind CSS.
 It allows users to create auctions for various items and accept bids from other users.

 ## Description